dart-archive/www.dartlang.org/src/site/articles/feet-wet-streams/index.markdown

 Imagine you are writing a chat application.
 On a single client, you will be receiving messages and displaying them to the user.
-You can't simply write a while loop, because that will block execution, so you need to use async callbacks.
-This is an ideal use case for streams - you have one part of your code pushing data into the stream, and another part of your code listening to the stream.
+You can't simply write a while loop because that will block execution, so you need to use async callbacks.
+This is an ideal use case for streams: you have one part of your code pushing data into the stream, and another part of your code listening to the stream.

-### Key concepts:
+### Key concepts

 - **Consuming a stream**: Data is sent out of a stream to a
 <code>StreamSubscriber</code> (or possibly multiple subscribers).
 - **Populating a stream**: Data gets into a stream from a
-<code>StreamController</code>
+<code>StreamController</code>.

 We'll look at the **consuming** a stream in this article as you're more likely to come across streams as a consumer from existing APIs within Dart.
 Populating